 5. Treat Your Team Like Family and Empower them to Achieve Their Vision

-Every Monday at 2 pm, Craig and I sit down for a weekly meeting where we review our strategy for total world domination…er “business growth”.
+Every Monday at 2 pm, Craig and I used to sit down for a weekly meeting where we review our strategy for total world domination…er “business growth”.

 And during every single one of these meetings, Craig asks me the same question…

 “Is there any way that I can help you achieve your goals faster or make your life easier?”

 It doesn’t matter whether I had a week of unprecedented productivity that generated an extra $25,000 for the company…

 Or whether I screwed the pooch on an important project and added an extra three weeks to its timeline.